 Protocol Parameters

-Collateral Factor: This parameter plays a crucial role in determining the borrowing capacity against deposited assets on the Flare Network.
+Collateral Factor: This parameter plays a crucial role in determining the borrowing capacity against deposited assets.
 For example, a 60% Collateral Factor means that users can borrow up to 60% of the deposited asset's value.
-Real-world examples include leveraging FLR (Flare's native token) as collateral for borrowing other assets, where a Collateral Factor of 60% would enable borrowers to access up to 60% of the deposited FLR value.

 Borrow Cap: This parameter sets the upper limit for borrowing a specific asset at any given time.
-For instance, a 2,000,000 Borrow Cap on FLR restricts the maximum amount of FLR that borrowers can withdraw simultaneously and collectively on Kinetic.
+For instance, a 2,000,000 Borrow Cap on FLR restricts the maximum amount of FLR that borrowers can access simultaneously and collectively on Kinetic.
 Such caps prevent excessive borrowing, maintain market equilibrium, and mitigate systemic risks within the lending protocol.

 Close Factor: The Close Factor determines the maximum percentage of a borrower's outstanding debt that can be repaid in a single transaction during liquidation events.
 For example, a 50% Close Factor would allow liquidating up to 50% of the borrower's collateral if their health factor drops below 1.
 This conservative approach ensures prudent risk management and safeguards the protocol's liquidity during market downturns.